Venezuelan Independence Day is July 5, 1811. On this day a congress of Venezuelan provinces declared independence from Spain.

 The Venezuelan War of Independence was important for several reasons.

 It followed the first declaration of independence in South America.

 Modern Venezuela was part of Gran Colombia which was most of the northern part of South America including what are now Colombia, Ecuador, Panama, northern Peru, western Guyana and northwest Brazil.

 Venezuelan leaders such as Simón Bolívar, Antonio José de Sucre, and Rafael Urdaneta helped liberate the northern section of South America.

-Bolívar’s idea of freedom went further than the United States by including freedom for slaves and all people of color.
+Bolívar’s concept of freedom went further than the United States by including freedom for all people.